Residue and Tillage Management, No-Till

 Reporting Unit: Acre (Ac.)

-No Till/Strip Till/Direct seed is the management of the amount, orientation and distribution of crop and other plant residue on the soil surface year round while providing the least amount of soil-disturbing activities during planting operations.
+Residue and Tillage Management, No-Till, is the management of the amount, orientation and distribution of crop and other plant residue on the soil surface year around while providing the least amount of soil-disturbing activities during planting operations.

 Purposes and Benefits

 - Ground cover prevents soil erosion and protects water quality

 - Residue improves soil tilth and adds organic matter to the soil as it decomposes

 - Fewer trips and less tillage reduces soil compaction

 - Time, energy and labor savings are possible with fewer tillage trips